-- Many students are worried about how climate change will impact their futures. - Students will have careers and jobs impacted by climate change, and there will be significantly more job openings related to sustainability. - Teaching and learning about climate change-its causes, its consequences, and its solutions-can help empower young people to lead a sustainable, resilient, and equitable future.
+- Many students are worried about how climate change will impact their futures. - Students will have careers and jobs impacted by climate change and there will be an increase in job openings related to sustainability. - Teaching and learning about climate change-its causes, its consequences, and its solutions-can help empower young people to lead a sustainable, resilient, and equitable future.